yash-chaudhary/nand2tetris/README.md

 # nand2tetris project files

-Each folder contains the project tasks for each chapter.
+Each folder contains the project tasks for each of the 12 chapter.

-Refer to their [website](https://www.nand2tetris.org/) if you want to understand the computers from the ground up
+Refer to their [website](https://www.nand2tetris.org/) if you want to understand computers from the ground up.

 Projects:
 * 01: Boolean Logic